Charmed: Series overview

 The series starts in 1998 when Phoebe Halliwell (Alyssa Milano) returns from New York and moves back into the family's Halliwell Manor in San Francisco to live with her sisters Prue (Shannen Doherty) and Piper (Holly Marie Combs).
 When Phoebe discovers the family's Book of Shadows in the attic, she learns that she and her sisters are the most powerful witches ever known, destined to protect both innocents and the world at large from demons, warlocks, and other evil creatures.
 Phoebe, reasonably suspecting the book to be a novelty, reads its initial inscription—unaware that it also happens to be an incantation activating the sisters' supernatural powers once all three are reunited in their ancestral home.

 The Victorian building filmed as the Halliwell Manor is located at Carroll Avenue in Los Angeles, California.
 In the series, the fictional manor is set in San Francisco.

-By the end of the first episode, each sister learns that she has a unique magical power that allows them to cast spells and brew potions.
+By the end of the first episode, each sister learns that she has a unique magical power that allows her to cast spells and brew potions.
 Prue, the eldest, has the power of telekinesis (the ability to move objects with her mind), and in season two she develops the power of astral projection (the ability to be in two places at once).
 Piper, the middle sister, has the power of molecular immobilization.
 As she grows more proficient, she learns how to freeze only certain people or objects or body parts, as she wishes.
 In season three, her powers evolve further, as she is able to cause evil beings or objects to explode using her hands as a development of her powers surrounding molecular movement.
 Phoebe, the youngest of the three, initially possesses the power of premonition allowing her to receive visions of the future and later of the past.
 She later develops the powers of levitation in season three, and empathy in season six, the latter allowing her to sense and tap into others' emotions and, sometimes, powers.
 In accordance with the series' mythology, witches' powers are tied to their emotions.